Robert Clarence Nolan

 They’ve given me quite a broad choice of stuff to record by myself, see.
 They let me choose it.
 I didn’t like the fact that they specifically ordered Tumbling Tumbleweeds and Cool Water which have been sung so much by the Sons and myself.
 I didn’t want to do them over again, but they convinced me that that’s what the people would expect, you know, so I did them.
 I loved the background music and the whole thing was very palatable to me.
 I was a little reticent to choose too many new ones but he said, “Now give me some of your new stuff,” and I give him three and he wanted more.
 I said, “No.” I said, “The record won’t be versatile enough to please the people, see?”
 I said, “Let’s get some other writers in there and have a conglomerative deviation of songs.

-Snuff allowed him all the leeway he could in choosing songs, orchestra and singers but he insisted he wear western garb and "look like Bob Nolan".
+Snuff allowed him all the leeway he could in choosing songs, orchestra and singers but he insisted Bob wear western garb to "look like Bob Nolan".
 Years before, Bob had given his hats away and had no more western-cut clothing with the exception of one of his Nudie wool shirts.
 Since it was thirty years since he'd last worn it, he was doubtful of being able to get it on.
 "But," he told his grandson with that inimitable twinkle, "I put on a girdle and cranked it down!"
 Snuff provided the hat, slacks and belt and some memorable photographs were taken that day.
 One of them ended up on the album cover and the other is a favorite in his grandson's collection.

 Bob particularly wanted to use Man Walks Among Us, a Marty Robbins song that he often told his friends he wished he had written himself.
 He asked Marty for permission to use it on his album and for further permission to change a line or two to fit his own personal philosophy.
 Delighted that Bob had selected his song, Marty agreed.
 Marty’s original words had been “I look close and see, looking right back at me, the eyes of the young cottontail."
 Bob changed them slightly to "I look close and see God looking at methrough the eyes of a young cottontail.
 Marty, between performances at The Palomino nightclub in North Hollywood, joined Bob in duet on the piece and added his distinctive guitar runs.
+(More about the session with Marty Robbins.)

 According to Earl Blair, reflecting on the recording of the album, "Bob is letter perfect on each song.
 It is simply hard to believe that the voice you hear belongs to a seventy-one year old man.
 It was fascinating to see Bob at work during the recording sessions.
 Quiet and soft spoken, he rarely blew a take.
 And between takes, he would lie down in a corner of the studio to rest, his portable tape recorder playing the sounds of a gentle spring rain or the rippling waters of a mountain stream, while some of the most beautiful and poetic music ever written—his music—played back in the studio.
 This is Bob Nolan…the sound of a pioneer."